matthewlsawyer/rpi-dnsmasq/README.md

 ## What is does

-The `Dockerfile` installs `dnsmasq` and copies over the `/etc/dnsmasq.conf`.
+The `Dockerfile` installs `dnsmasq` and copies over the `dnsmasq.conf`.
 It will also set up a volume where the configuration file will be stored that will allow the user to make modifications after creating the container.